-STS group turnover includes amounts such as: payments for goods or services supplied, professional fees, commissions, interest received on amounts deposited in business banking accounts, and holding or security deposits forfeited by customers.
+It includes amounts such as: payments for goods or services supplied, professional fees, commissions. interest received on amounts deposited in business banking accounts, and holding or security deposits forfeited by customers.

-STS group turnover excludes amounts such as: rental income where rental activities do not form an ordinary part of the business, amounts resulting from realisation of an investment (such as the proceeds from the sale of a capital asset used in the business), payments received under an insurance claim, and the principal component of a loan repayment.
+It excludes amounts such as: GST you have charged on a transaction, rental income where rental activities do not form an ordinary part of the business, amounts resulting from realisation of an investment (such as the proceeds from the sale of a capital asset used in the business), payments received under an insurance recovery, and the principal component of a loan repayment.